CogentRoleplayCommunity/FogentRoleplay/src/Magic/Fellcraft/Blazecraft/Blazecraft.md

 Allows the user to breathe fire from their mouth.
 In addition, the fire the user produces has an odd dark coloring to it.
 This fire has a mind of its own, leaping from fuel to fuel.
 The raw destructive power is terrifying, as given the right circumstance things can quickly go out of hand.

-#### Absorbing Ichor: Fire
+#### Absorbing Fellblood: Fire

-Fire and heat can be used to absorb Ichor.
+Fire and heat can be used to absorb Fellblood.
 This can be done with large fires, volcanoes, smoldering ash, blazing comets, etc...

 #### [Unfinished] Specialization: The Phoenix